twonote/radosgw-admin4j/README.md

 ```

 ### “I already have a radosgw instance on hand”
-First, you need a admin account.
-If you not yet have it, create the account by the following command:
+First, you need an admin account.
+If you not yet have it, create the account with the following command:
 ```
 $ radosgw-admin user create --uid=qqq --display-name="qqq"
 $ radosgw-admin key create --uid=qqq --key-type=s3 --gen-access-key --gen-secret